chaos-mesh/chaos-mesh/ADOPTERS.md

 Chaos Mesh now has over 40 adopters, here we have listed some of them.
 Some have already gone into production, and others are at various stages of testing.

-If you are an adopter, and are willing to share your Chaos Mesh story, feel free to raise a PR!
+If you are an adopter and are willing to share your Chaos Mesh story, feel free to raise a PR against this file!

 ## End users